 The club provides regular opportunities for aficionados in London to meet and discuss the bullfight: its history, recent developments and its future.
 Until 2020 meetings were held in a Spanish tapas bar-restaurant.
-During the coronavirus-related restrictions, we began a programme of virtual meetings, using Zoom.
+As a result of coronavirus-related restrictions in 2020, we began a programme of virtual meetings, using Zoom.

 Club meetings in London include visits by special guests from the taurine world, discussions of specific themes, book sales, and even quizzes.
 Sometimes we simply show videos.
 Whatever the programme, meetings always allow members to meet up with each other for a chat in a convivial atmosphere.

 The club celebrates the anniversary of its foundation in November 1959, at a lunch in a private club in central London.
 A leading personality from the world of the bulls attends as guest of honor at this lunch, and to meet and discuss the bulls with the members.

 Guests in recent years have invariably been leading matadors, such as Morante de la Puebla in 2022, Pablo Aguado in 2021, Paco Ureña in 2019 and Antonio Ferrera in 2017.
 Other visitors to the club from Spain have included matadors Curro Díaz, Juan José Padilla, Miguel Ángel Perera and Iván Fandiño.
 Our guest of honour in 2018 was Victorino Martín, a top breeder of fighting bulls, President of the Fundación Toro de Lidia and now one of the club’s two Honorary Vice-Presidents.